anvil-ui/anvil/README.md

 }
 ```

-Anvil library contains a few classes to work with the virtual layout, but most
+Anvil library contains only a few classes to work with the virtual layout, but most
-of the DSL (domain-specific language describing how to create views and set
+of the DSL (domain-specific language describing how to create views/layouts and set
 their attributes) is generated from `android.jar`.

 Anvil is published as three different libraries - `co.trikita:anvil-sdk10`,
 `co.trikita:anvil-sdk15` and `co.trikita:anvil-sdk19`, for different API levels.
-Pick one depending on the minimal API level you want to support:
+Pick one depending on the minimal API level you want to support.
+My recommendation
+is `anvil-sdk15`, which covers ~95% of the devices:

 ``` gradle
 // build.gradle